Wings of Witness

 "Wings Of Witness" at the William Bremen Jewish Heritage Museum, Atlanta, 4/99

-WINGS of WITNESS was first assembled as a work-in-progress in 1998 at the MSJH school by the students and community that collected the tabs.
-It was subsequently exhibited September 1998- February 1999 at Yeshiva University Museum, Manhattan.
-The following presentation was April-May 1999 at the William Breman Jewish Heritage Museum, Atlanta, where nearly one thousand students constructed feathers during the week of Yom HaShoah, Holocaust Remembrance Day.
-Containing over one and a half million tabs, the butterfly spanned nearly forty feet across the gallery.
-This tragic number represents the number of children murdered during the Holocaust.
+Schrier assembled the first configuration as a work-in-progress in 1998 at the MSJH school with the community that collected the tabs.
+Schrier's second version was exhibited September 1998- February 1999 at Yeshiva University Museum, Manhattan.
+The third variation of the Wings was presented in April-May 1999 at the Breman Museum, Atlanta, where nearly one thousand students constructed feathers during the week of Yom HaShoah, Holocaust Remembrance Day.
+Containing over one and a half million tabs, the assemblage spanned nearly forty feet across the gallery, numerically recalling the number of children destroyed during the Holocaust.

-In the summer of 2000, the massive butterfly was spread on the side of a mountain slope in Simi Valley, California at The Brandeis Bardin Institute, by the counselors-in-training, campers and institute staff.
+For the fourth interpretation in the summer of 2000, Schrier designed a massive version to spread on the side of a mountain slope in Simi Valley, California at The Brandeis Bardin Institute, where he was assisted by the counselors-in-training, campers and institute staff.

 Please see Photo Metamorphosis for dramatic visuals of youth and adult participants and the development of WINGS of WITNESS.